What Is Mike Piazza's Net Worth?

 Early Life and Education

-Mike Piazza was born on September 4, 1968 in Norristown, Pennsylvania to Veronica and Vince.
+Michael Joseph Piazza was born on September 4, 1968, in Norristown, Pennsylvania.
+He is the son of Veronica and Vince Piazza.
 He has four brothers named Vince Jr., Dan, Tony, and Tom.
 The kids grew up in Phoenixville, attending Phoenixville Area High School.
-Piazza had his first brush with professional baseball when the Los Angeles Dodgers – which was managed by his father's friend Tommy Lasorda – visited Philadelphia, and he served as a bat boy in the dugout.
-At the age of 12, Piazza received personal instruction in his backyard batting cage from Hall of Famer Ted Williams.
+Piazza had his first brush with professional baseball when the Los Angeles Dodgers, which was managed by his father's friend Tommy Lasorda, visited Philadelphia, and he served as a bat boy in the dugout.
+At the age of 12, Mike received personal instruction in his backyard batting cage from Hall of Famer Ted Williams.
 He continued to practice every night with his father.
 After graduating from high school in 1986, Piazza moved to Florida to attend the University of Miami; however, receiving zero playing time with the Hurricanes baseball team, he wound up transferring to Miami-Dade Community College.

 Los Angeles Dodgers